Nille30/AirBNB-Boston/README.md

 # AirBNB-Boston
 ## Installation
-In order to use the code included in this repository, the user has to install the following Python libraries: numpy pandas matplotlib.pyplot sklearn seaborn statsmodels.api plotly
+In order to use the code included in this repository, the user has to install the following Python libraries: \n numpy \n pandas \n matplotlib.pyplot \n sklearn \n seaborn \n statsmodels.api \n plotly \n

 ## Project Motivation
 For this project I was interested in analizing the airbnb dataset of Boston.